sjhawke/piface-cad/README.md

 http://www.piface.org.uk/guides/setting_up_pifacecad/installing_pifacecad_package/

-You will also need to generate and API key for api.openweathermap.org and find their unique number for your town/city.
+You will also need to generate and API key for api.openweathermap.org and find their unique number for your town/city, plus the latitude and longitude for your location.
+These are needed for weather outlook and UV index requests.
-Put the key into the key = "" field in the weather.py file and edit the uri to use your location code.
+Put the details in the startclock.sh file environment vars and run that to ensure the lib/writetheweather.py file has the values it requires.

 ** Warning **